-- State who people can go to if they have individual questions or want more help
+- Identify who people can go to if they have individual questions or want more help.

 What should a healthy eating program focus on?

 Workplaces that are going to start a healthy eating program should focus on the main messages from the Canada's Food Guide.
-They should also make sure that wherever their employees get their food - whether it's vending machines, canteens, or cafeterias - offer some healthier food choices.
+They should also make sure that wherever their employees get their food - whether its vending machines, canteens, or cafeterias - that these venues should offer some healthier food choices.

 - Eat at least one dark green and one orange vegetable each day.